ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 The use of assets for automated processing encompasses all the subsequent categories.

-## AI Training Category {#train-ai}
+## Foundation Model Production Category {#train-ai}

-The act of training machine learning models or artificial intelligence (AI).
+The act of using an asset to train or fine-tune a foundation model.

+Foundation models are large models that are produced using deep learning or other machine learning techniques.
+Foundation models are trained on very large numbers of assets so that they can be applied to a wide range of use cases.
+Foundation models typically possess generative capabilities in one or more media.

+Fine-tuning can specialize a general-purpose foundation model for a narrower set of use cases.

-The use of assets for AI Training is a proper subset of Automated Processing usage.
+The use of assets for Foundation Model Production is a proper subset of Automated Processing usage.

-## Generative AI Training Category {#train-genai}

-The act of training general purpose AI models that have the capacity to generate text, images or other forms of synthetic content, or the act of training more specialized AI models that have the purpose of generating text, images or other forms of synthetic content.

-The use of assets for Generative AI Training is a proper subset of AI Training usage.

 ## AI Output {#ai-output}

-Using an asset in an AI-based system to generate outputs that are presented to clients of that system.
+The act of using an asset in an AI-based system to generate outputs that are presented to clients of that system.